PierreWoL/EDBTDemo/README.md

 - **Python 3.7.10 or higher.**
 All needed packages are specified in requirement.txt.

-For d3l and the Starmie framework, please directly download the GitHub repositories pointed to by the submodules.
-Follow the installation instructions provided in those repositories to ensure proper setup.
-Once installed, they can be used as intended.
+This repo includes all the D3L and Starmie in the framework.
+If you would like to download the original framework please go to the Origin framework, which includes the D3L and Starmie as submodules.

 Ensure you have the following installed:
 - Python 3.7+ (Better to use Python 3.11)